josepjaume/prawn-qr/README.md

-# Prawn::Qr
+# prawn-qr

-TODO: Write a gem description
+Prawn-qr is a library for creating qrcodes inside of a prawn document thanks to [rqrcode](https://github.com/whomwah/rqrcode).

 ## Installation